robhogan/clinrisk-js/modules/qdiabetes-2018/README.md

   // Fasting blood glucose level (optional - preferred) fastingBloodGlucoseLevel?: number

-  // Glycated haemoglobin (HBA1c) value (optional - used if fastingBloodGlucoseLevel unavailable) hba1c?: number
+  // Glycated haemoglobin (HBA1c) value as a DCCT percentage (optional - used if fastingBloodGlucoseLevel unavailable) hba1c?: number

+  // Glycated haemoglobin (HBA1c) as an IFCC value (optional - used if fastingBloodGlucoseLevel unavailable) hba1cIfcc?: number

   // as measured by the Townsend score, where higher values indicate higher levels of material deprivation
   townsendDeprivation: number,